imranrizvi/Ek_Machli_Game/README.md

-‘Ek Machhali Paani Mein Gayi Chappak’: This viral game is trending on Instagram
+"One Fish" or ‘Ek Machhali Paani Mein Gayi Chappak’: This viral game is trending on Instagram

 The game can be played with many people, first, ask all players to form a circle.
 One member of the group starts by saying “Ek machhali.”
 The next member needs to enact and say, “Paani mein gayi.”
 The third member continues with a clap and says, “Chappak.”